 Performance Objective 2: Use continuous improvement to identify and improve operations and outcomes in every department and campus.
-This is an ongoing concern that will be measured in the 2023 school year.
+This is an ongoing concern that will be measured in the 2024 school year.

 Evaluation Data Sources: Continuous Improvement PDSA charts will be one of the items that we look for in every room during T-TESS observations and Walk-Throughs.
+Three strategic walk-throughs will be conducted to measure this objective.
+The first walk will be in early fall, a second in late winter, and final walk in early spring.

-Strategy 1: Employ continuous improvement cycles in all core classes for each unit of instruction.
-Actions: 1) let PD parties of the CL cycle will be done the first week of each nine weeks with ecodomic coach.
-Actions 1) let DD nortion of the CL evels will be done the first week of each nine weeks with academic accel Formative 5 Summative Actions: 1.)
-1st PD portion of the CI cycle will be done the first week of each nine weeks with academic coach and administration.
-Jan Mar June 2.)
-Evidence on PDSA will be collected by admin and academic coach during walkthroughs and a administrative PDSA cycle will be held during admin staff meeting to address needs for teachers.
+Strategy 1 Details Reviews views Strategy 1: Employ continuous improvement cycles in all core classes for each unit of instruction.
+Formative Summative Actions: 1.)
+1st PD portion of the CI (Continuous Improvement) cycle will be done the first week of each nine weeks with Instructional coach and administration.
+Nov Jan Mar June 2.)
+Evidence on PDSA will be collected by admin and Instructional Coach during walkthroughs and a administrative PDSA cycle will be held during admin staff meeting to address needs for teachers.
+Core teacher evidence/PDSA training will occur during August PLC by Instructional Coach and MTSS Specialist.
 3.)
 Individual teacher support will be delivered by coaches and admin as needed.
-4.)
-New teacher evidence/PDSA training will occur during August PD by RMS administration and district personnel.
-Staff Responsible for Monitoring: Academic coach Administration Department chairs Teachers ESF Levers: Lever 1: Strong School Leadership and Planning Problem Statements: Student Learning 1
+Staff Responsible for Monitoring: Instructional Coach MTSS Specialist Administration Department chairs Teachers ESF Levers: Lever 2: Strategic Staffing Problem Statements: Student Learning 2